MedARC-AI/fMRI-foundation-model/fMRI-MAE/README.md

 - [x] Test out the gpu memory usage, and decide the batch size for one gpu. *200 for small model*
 - [x] Bottleneck of data processing is downloading (multiple workers is useless), need to switch to webdataset for large scale training
-- [ ] Test out the cpu memory usage for each dataloader worker, and decide the data_buffer_size.
 - [x] Currently using float16 for input data.
 Some overflow was encountered when converting.
 Need some normalization.
 - [ ] Some data augmentations are very slow.
 Currently, all data augmentations are disabled.
 Need to test those.
+- [ ] Optimize data loading
+    * Currently it takes a big portion of the running time
+    * Need to look into which part of the data loading is slow, and how to accelerate
+    * VideoMAEV2 potentially needs less data (~50\% of the patches), but implementation of actually loading less data could be hard especially when there is some data augmentation
 - [ ] We can start with the small model and data_size as large as possible.
 Later we will need to decide the number of training epochs and data_size based on some scaling law.
 (NLP scaling law may not apply here. )
 - [ ] Transfer to VideoMAEV2 or other MAE pipelines.
 - [ ] Tune hyperparameters.